 They’re very behind the times on moons with atmospheres, saying Titan’s probably the only one.
 There are, in fact, no fewer than (seven) 7 moons with atmospheres.
 And for some reason, they skim Uranus, not even giving it a photo-op – afraid of “Ur-anus!” jokes, mebbe?
 Pluto is also not pictured.
 But we can look forward to it once again being the furthest planet from the sun in 1991!
 Oh, wait…

-And, of course, the tour of the planets must end with our supposed planetarium guy concluding that bit on planets with a little homily on Earth’s uniqueness.
+And, of course, the tour of the planets must end with our supposed planetarium guy concluding his presentation with a little homily on Earth’s uniqueness.
 No, really super-duper-God-made-it-just-for-us unique!
 Of course, the others are also unique, but God didn’t make them for life.
 Oh, and if God “break[s] the hold of solar gravity,” we’ll fly off into space like an untethered tetherball.
 True fact.

 I see they very carefully note that Copernicus, Galileo, and Keplar had ideas that “were not readily received.”
 We’re not told that good old Nick C. was too shit-scared to publish for years, going to far as to write a cringing apology of a dedication to the Pope, and that Galileo was nearly barbequed by the Church dudes for the terrible crime of accurately describing the natural world.
 Bruno gets no mention at all.
 Nope, nothin’ to do with religion at all!
 Nosir, it’s just that real scientists with real science ideas sometimes aren’t accepted by, like, people, y’know… the ground thus being laid for the implication that the creation scientists are just like these brilliant actual scientist guys wot everybody believes now.